Met Police officer charged with rape and misconduct in public office

 The police officer has been charged with rape, non-fatal strangulation and actual bodily harm.

-A woman known to Pc Murray is receiving support from specially trained officers.
+A woman known to Murray is receiving support from specially trained officers.

 A number of the offences are reported to have taken place while the police officer was on duty.